Iam-olabankz/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07.
-C - Even more pointers, arrays and strings
-By Julien Barbier
+Project Title: 0x07.
+C - Even more pointers, arrays and strings By Julien Barbier
 Concepts
 For this project, students are expected to look at this concept: